hkaiopen/InformationDynamics_PlanetNine/README.md

 ## Support This Independent Research

-If you find value in this unifying framework and would like to support further development (simulations, data analysis, outreach), any contribution — big or small — is deeply appreciated.
-We definitely call for **Research Funding and Collaboration**.
+If you feel excited on this unifying framework and would like to support further development (simulations, data analysis, outreach), any contribution — big or small — is deeply appreciated.
+We definitely call for **Research Funding and Collaboration** and are deeply committed to the highest standards of **Scientific Responsibility**.

 ### Donation Options
 - **Buy Me A Coffee**